AdityaRaj1215/BudgetMate/FEATURE_STATUS.md

 ### Low Priority / Nice to Have

-7. **Transaction Filtering**
+7. ✅ **Transaction Filtering** - **DONE**
+   - ✅ Filter by date range (startDate, endDate)
+   - ✅ Filter by category
-   - Filter by date range, category, amount
+   - ✅ Filter by amount range (minAmount, maxAmount)
-   - Search by description/merchant
+   - ✅ Search by description/merchant (case-insensitive, partial match)
+   - ✅ Filter by payment method
+   - ✅ Combine multiple filters
-   - Pagination
+   - ❌ Pagination (can be added later if needed)

 8. **Transaction Tags**
    - Add tags to transactions